Registration Enrollment Priorities

 - Complete the Placement Process.
 All degrees require English and math courses.
 Learn about the best courses for you.
 Then submit this Placement eForm.

-- Submit the Orientation eForm.
+- Complete Orientation Activities.
+Submit the Orientation eForm.
 If you've completed placement or learned about Cabrillo services, you’re learning about being a college student - that's Orientation!
 Tell us what you’ve done so far.
 ProTip: responses are not verified, we trust you.

 - Plan some classes in Student Planning.
 See a sample program map to get an idea of what classes to take in what order.